mlswg/mls-protocol/draft-ietf-mls-protocol.md

   containing the node itself
 * The resolution of a blank leaf node is the empty list
-* The resolution of a blank intermediate node is the result of concatinating the resolution of its left child with the resolution of its right child, in that order
+* The resolution of a blank intermediate node is the result of concatenating the resolution of its left child with the resolution of its right child, in that order

 For example, consider the following tree, where the "\_" character